bjogart/logaine-lorestar/_posts/2023-12-09-summer_recess.md

 The story of the final unit is an odd one;
 they were elves from Kajuron,
-Ensojil ("censors" or "assassins") sent to deal with the naga that ran amuck in Marcester.
+Ensojil ("censors") sent to deal with the naga that ran amuck in Marcester.
 Under the command of Tajan they set out to do just that, but due to temporal disturbances they were displaced into the future after the Council had settled the issue already.